-The 1st- and 2nd-year courses, i.e., those of the first four semesters, provide the necessary knowledge base, i.e., the background and skills needed to follow the courses of the following semesters, as they focus on general physics and mathematics.
+The 1^{st} and 2^{nd}year courses, i.e., those of the first four semesters, provide the necessary knowledge base, i.e., the background and skills needed to follow the courses of the following semesters, as they focus on general physics and mathematics.
 In particular, these courses cover basic concepts in physics and mathematical methods to achieve both qualitative and quantitative description of natural systems, establishing the fundamental laws of physics.
 Specifically, these four semesters include:

-- Courses of general-physics content.
-This set consists of four (4) courses offered sequentially, one per semester: Physics I (Mechanics) and Physics II (Heat & Waves) in the 1st year, Physics III (Electromagnetism) and Physics IV (Contemporary Physics), in the 2nd year.
-These courses constitute the basis for understanding fundamental concepts in physics and should be followed sequentially. - General-physics laboratories (laboratory experiments).
-The aim of these is to complement the theoretical knowledge of the general physics courses.
+• Courses of general-physics content.
+This set consists of four (4) courses offered sequentially, one per semester: Physics I (Mechanics) and Physics II (Heat & Waves) in the

+1st year, Physics III (Electromagnetism) and Physics IV (Contemporary Physics), in the 2nd year.
+These courses constitute the basis for understanding fundamental concepts in physics and should be followed sequentially.

+- General-physics laboratories (laboratory experiments).
+The aim of these is to complement the theoretical knowledge of the general physics courses as well as to understand the basic principles and methods of experimental physics.
 There are four (4) such mandatory laboratories, one per semester. - Courses of mathematical and general content.
 There are seven (7) such courses, which aim at building a solid background of knowledge about mathematical concepts and methods.
-In addition, there are two (2) courses with practical orientation: Computer Science and Computational Physics, which are indispensable in almost all contemporary scientific specializations. - Elective courses can be taken beginning with semester Δ': Students can select two courses among the pool of elective core courses and the introductory courses to the specializations offered by the Department. - Two rounds of seminar courses (one round in each of the 1st and the 2nd semesters), which are mandatory, but without examination requirements.
+In addition, there are two (2) courses with practical orientation: Computer Science and Computational Physics, which are indispensable in almost all contemporary scientific specializations. - Elective courses can be taken beginning with semester Δ' : Students can select two courses among the pool of elective core courses and the introductory courses to the specializations offered by the Department. - Two rounds of seminar courses (one round in each of the 1st and the 3rd semesters), which are mandatory, but without examination requirements.
 Their scope is to provide first-year students with a broad picture of the various areas of physics, as well as current developments.